-However, the Library has unlocked outdoor book drops at all locations.
-Customers are encouraged to return library materials at this time.
-All library materials will be isolated for at least 72 hours upon their return before they are touched by a staff member.
-After 72 hours have passed, staff will check in returned materials.
-The Library no longer charges fines for late materials so no fines will be assessed on returns.
-Please understand that when you return materials, they will still appear on your account as this process occurs.

-Thank you to all of our customers, friends, colleagues, and supporters who have expressed their concern and understanding during this uncertain time.

-The Fairfield County District Library hopes to resume full service as soon as possible, but will continue to abide by the recommendations of local and state health officials.
-The situation with the Coronavirus (COVID-19) is evolving daily.
-We will keep you informed of any changes to our services through our website and Facebook page.

-During the COVID-19 crisis, the Fairfield County District Library has been working diligently to provide online programs and digital resources to our customers.
-Look for online programs on the library’s Facebook page.
-Borrow a book or movie from Hoopla.
-Checkout eBooks and eAudio titles on Libby.
-The library has a wide range of services you can access from home, all found on our Digital Services webpage.
-If you do not have a library card, you can sign up for one to access digital services.

-Output | However, the outdoor book drops will remain unlocked at all locations.
+However, the outdoor book drops will remain unlocked at all locations.
 Customers are encouraged to return library materials at this time.
 All library materials will be isolated for at least 72 hours upon their return before they are touched by a staff member.
 After 72 hours have passed, staff will check in returned materials.
 The Library no longer charges fines for late materials so no fines will be assessed on returns.
 Please understand that when you return materials, they will still appear on your account as this process occurs.

 Thank you to all of our customers, friends, colleagues, and supporters who have expressed their concern and understanding during this uncertain time.

 The Fairfield County District Library hopes to resume full service as soon as possible, but will continue to abide by the recommendations of local and state health officials.
 The situation with the Coronavirus (COVID-19) is evolving daily.
 We will keep you informed of any changes to our services through our website and Facebook page.

 During the COVID-19 crisis, the Fairfield County District Library has been working diligently to provide online programs and digital resources to our customers.
 Look for online programs on the library’s Facebook page.
 Borrow a book or movie from Hoopla.
 Checkout eBooks and eAudio titles on Libby.
 The library has a wide range of services you can access from home, all found on our Digital Services webpage.
 If you do not have a library card, you can sign up for one to access digital services.